Currently, all our auctions will be exclusively conducted online.

 Ensure you read, understand and accept the terms and conditions

 You will be asked to read and accept our Online Auction Terms and Conditions.
 Additionally, there may be specific documentation relating to the sale of the property you’re registering to bid on that will need to be read and accepted before you are able to bid.
 Once accepted, you will receive a copy of the document(s) via email for your own records.

 Register your credit or debit card for the bidder deposit

 In order to bid online, you will be required to register a credit or debit card for the bidder security deposit.
 Our system uses Stripe who provide a secure, online card registration facility, and they will attempt to place a hold on funds on your account for the bidder security amount (often referred to as a ‘payment shadow’ as no money will be taken at this stage).
 The bidder security amount will be clearly displayed when registering your card.
 The payment window will open five days prior to the auction.
-On the fall of the virtual gavel, the winning bidder’s card will be automatically debited for the bidder security amount, whilst the unsuccessful bidders will have their shadow payments released (this can take up to 72 hours depending on the card provider).
+On the fall of the virtual gavel, the winning bidder’s card will be automatically debited for the bidder security amount, whilst the unsuccessful bidders will have their shadow payments released (this can take up to 5 working days depending on the card provider).

 Complete an online anti-money laundering check

 We are required to carry out an online anti-money laundering check on all parties wishing to bid.
 This check leaves a ‘soft footprint’ on your credit report, but will not affect your credit rating.

 Final Step – Auctioneer Review